-The Annual Reorganization general occurs in July at the Commissions regular meeting.
+The Annual Reorganization general occurs in July at the Commissions regular meeting, with the exception of the Planning and Preservation Commission as per the by-laws the annual reorganization occurs in January.
 The terms of office of the Chair of the Commission and Vice Chair shall be for one year, or until their successors have been chosen.
 Nothing herein shall be deemed or construed to prohibit any person from serving any number of consecutive one-year terms in any office in this City.